 |Procedure||Open competition (for students only)|

-Students (general), Architecture students, Interior design students, Landscape architecture students, Urban planning students, Civil engineering students, Design students
+Students (general), Architecture students, Interior design student, Landscape architecture students, Urban planning student, Civil engineering students, Design students

 |Type of building||Urban planning|

 |Awarding authority / Client||AECOM Americas, Los Angeles, CA (US)|